 Phone: 0191 230 4777 - Friday 10am to 1pm

-There are some people you will need to tell about your status including your landlord or mortgage company, your GP and any other medical services you use, your children’s schools, your employer and the local council.
+There are some people you should tell about your status including your landlord or mortgage company, your GP and any other medical services you use and your employer.
 If you aren’t sure if you need to tell an organisation, speak to them to find out if they need to know.

 Did you know?

 If you didn't apply to the EUSS before the 30 June 2021 you may not have right to continue living in the UK.
 You could lose your home, your job, your right to access services including healthcare and benefits and could even face deportation.

 Check the late application process now to see if you can still apply.